rolling-scopes-school/tasks/react/modules/module03/README.md

 - in the repository create a branch from the **previous task** branch with the name of the task and work in the created branch
 - the commits history should reflect the process of app creating [Commits requirements](https://docs.rs.school/#/git-convention?id=%D0%A2%D1%80%D0%B5%D0%B1%D0%BE%D0%B2%D0%B0%D0%BD%D0%B8%D1%8F-%D0%BA-%D0%B8%D0%BC%D0%B5%D0%BD%D0%B0%D0%BC-%D0%BA%D0%BE%D0%BC%D0%BC%D0%B8%D1%82%D0%BE%D0%B2) [RU]
 - after finishing development it’s necessary to make Pull Request from app’s branch to `main` branch [Pull Request requirements](https://docs.rs.school/#/pull-request-review-process?id=%D0%A2%D1%80%D0%B5%D0%B1%D0%BE%D0%B2%D0%B0%D0%BD%D0%B8%D1%8F-%D0%BA-pull-request-pr) [RU]
-- after completing the module, private repository should be exposed for cross-checks and cross-code-reviews for the duration of the next module (one week), after this week will end, repository should be made private again
+- after completing the module, private repository should be exposed for the duration of the cross-check (please check the schedule), when the cross-check is finished, repository should be made private again
   **Do not merge Pull Request from the development branch to the `main` branch**

 ### Useful links